Writing the Lawyers and Literature Course

 Parables & Law School Stories

 Try your hand at writing a law school parable.
-Or, a Lawyers and Literature course parable.
-Or for that matter, any kind of parable.
-You might think of this parable as an introduction to your course paper; or, it might become an epilogue to your paper.
-There is a real possibility that it will constitute a piece of junk writing from which you will be fortunate to salvage anything of value.
-If you find nothing in it that is salvageable, you might want to rethink how you go about writing.
+Or, you might try a Lawyers and Literature course parable.
+Or for that matter, just write a parable.
+You might think of the parable as an introduction to your course paper; or, it might become an epilogue to your paper.
+There is a real possibility that it will constitute just another piece of junk, a piece of writing writing from which you are unable to salvage anything of value.
+If you find nothing in writing the parable that is salvageable, you might want to rethink how you go about learning from failure.
 [On the garbage we produce when we write, and why it might not be such a bad thing, see: Notes on Peter Elbow.
-The notes from Peter Elbow, whose book, Writing With Power: Techniques for Mastering the Writing Process (New York: Oxford University Press, 2nd ed., 1998) may help you with your writing and this first week writing prompt suggest that you should begin your course writing—now.
+The notes from Peter Elbow's Writing With Power: Techniques for Mastering the Writing Process (New York: Oxford University Press, 2nd ed., 1998) may actually help you with your writing.]

 Parable Influenced Writings